 Drinking TWG’s black tea and eating some cup ramen as we gaze at the panorama – what a luxurious lunch this is!

 Mt.
 Yake’s mountain hut.
 Here you will find the only paid toilet (100 yen), and they’re also selling souvenirs and drinks.
 Outside the mountain hut, there’s a table and bench so it’s a recommended spot for a midday break.

-Do not forgot to bring non-slip gloves as there are places on the way where you would have to use a rope to get down rocks or use a ladder.
-Once you hear the murmur of the river, you will know that you’re getting close to the starting point.
+Do not forget to bring a pair of non-slip gloves as there are places on the way where you would have to use a rope to get down rocks or use a ladder.
+Once you hear the murmur of the river, you will know that you’re getting close to the trailhead on the other side.

 After going down for about 2 hours from the top, you will finally arrive at the trailhead at around 14:00.
 If you turn left here and then go straight, the Azusa River will appear before your eyes.
 Because there’s no better reward than bathing in a hot spring after some mountain climbing, we’ve decided to spend the night at Kamikochi Lemeiesta Hotel.

 Tip!
 This time we’ve introduced the inner climbing route going from Shin-Naka no Yu to Mt.
 Yake and then to Kamikochi, but you can also turn it around.
 For example, if you go to Kamikochi the day before and go sightseeing around the basin area, then afterwards stay in a hotel that’s close to the trailhead, you can start mountain climbing the following morning and climb down from the Shin-Naka no Yu side, and then take a bus back to the city from the N-26 Nakanoyu bus stop.

 Recommended Hotel in Kamikochi